LumKitty/VRnyan/README-2.0-Upgrade.md

 ### If you have come here from the plugin button error message, please delete VNyan_Liv.dll from your VNyan\Items\Assemblies directory
 The new version will not function until you have removed the old version.
-Don't worry, the new version is fully backwards compatible
+Don't worry, the old version is still fully functional, and once you complete the upgrade the new version is fully backwards-compatible with LIV

+### Explanation
 As we are now focussing on OnAirTap in addition to LIV, I have rebranded this project as VRnyan.
+This is because continuing to call the project "LIVnyan" while recommending a a competing product might upset the LIV developers and I don't want to get sued by Meta (who own LIV)!

-This unfortunately required changing the name of the DLL
+This unfortunately requires changing the name of the DLL, and therefore requires you to manually delete the old one

-After installing VRnyan.dll for the first time, your config file will be renamed from livnyan.cfg to vrnyan.cfg, however you must manually delete VNyan_Liv.dll
+After installing VRnyan.dll for the first time, your config file will be automatically renamed from livnyan.cfg to vrnyan.cfg